 • Education – The Dolly Parton Imagination Library, our Percy programs for children in need, and Orrville Reads.
 We recruit volunteers and promote these initiatives.
 We provide staff time, expertise and caring on Wayne County’s Family and Children First Council, whose priorities include: children will be ready for school, children and youth will succeed in school, youth will choose healthy behaviors, and youth will successfully transition into adulthood.

 • Income – Our VITA Site, our Percy programs for children whose families are at or below 175% of poverty, providing shoes, socks, winter boots, sheets, blankets, and weekend food.

-• Health – Partnering with agencies providing support to people working to become healthy, emerge from addiction, and to maintain their health.
-We also provide staff time, expertise and caring on Growing Healthy Habits and the Orrville Turning Point Coalition.
+• Health – Our United Way partners with agencies providing support to people working to become healthy, emerge from addiction, and to maintain their health.